The Queen of Grants 2: GrantTalk Secrets for the New Era of Grant Writing

 • The Future of AI and Grant Writing

-Grants to New Mexico PreK-12 Schools and RECs to Support Outdoor Education Programs.
+Grants to New Mexico Nonprofits and Schools to Support Unhoused and Newcomer Youth

 Grants to Texas, New Mexico, and Mexico Nonprofits for Community Benefit Programs